Understanding Heat Affected Zone (HAZ) Microstructure

 CE = C + Mn/6 + (Cr+Mo+V)/5 + (Ni+Cu)/15

-HAZ Width Optimization
+HAZ Width Checks

 - Narrow HAZ (<2mm):

-- Benefits: Less distortion, smaller softened zone
+- Potential benefits: less distortion, smaller softened zone

 - Trade-off: May reduce penetration